 Can Succulents Survive In Any Soil?

-The second thing to consider is the level of nutrients in the soil.
-Succulents need very little fertilizer, so if the soil is too rich in nutrients, they may actually start to decline.
-It’s best to use a light hand when fertilizing succulents and only do it every few months or so.
+- nutrient level – succulents need very little fertilizer, so if the soil is too rich in nutrients, they may suffer from root burn and start to decline.
+It’s best to use a light hand when fertilizing succulents.